Restraining Orders in Kentucky: EPOs, DVOs, TIPOs, and IPOs

 At the hearing, the court hears all evidence and testimony concerning the allegations.
 Both the petitioner and respondent may be represented by an attorney or may choose to proceed pro se (without an attorney).
 Evidence typically includes any police reports, photographs, medical records, or other items that tend to prove or rebut the allegations.
 At the hearing, the petitioner may ask the judge for child support, which requires items like tax returns and proof of pay.
 The court may hear testimony from any witnesses, including the petitioner and respondent.
 If you are a petitioner or respondent and you testify, you will be subject to questioning by the opposing party.
 It is important to understand that what you say at the hearing may be used against you in criminal proceedings.
 This is one of many reasons having an attorney by your side to protect your interests is critical at protective order hearings.
 Once the court hears all the evidence and testimony, the court may dismiss the case or may issue a long-term protective order (a DVO or IPO).

 What are the Consequences of a Protective Order?

-Once a protective order is in place, its provisions may be enforced anywhere in Kentucky.
-However, the protective order should be registered in others states where it may need to be enforced.
+Once it is in place, its provisions may be enforced anywhere in Kentucky.
+However, it should be registered in others states where it may need to be enforced.
 If the judge enters a protective order following the court hearing, he or she may include any of the following conditions as part of the order: